 Cancel: Discards the extracted data and closes the window without doing anything.

-Auto Book's Data Viewer will open in a number of situations, e.g. when database column headers need to be selected or when editing databases or extraction schemes.
-Its controls, located in the bottom ribbon, vary depending on the purpose the Data Viewer is opened for.
+Auto Book's Dataviewer will open in a number of situations, e.g. when Database column headers need to be selected or when editing Databases or Extraction Schemes.
+It consist of a table area for displaying data and a bottom ribbon with a number of controls.
+These controls vary depending on the purpose the Dataviewer is opened for.

 Sorting is possible by clicking on the column headers.
 Sorting is normally done alphabetically; however, if you activate any of the summation fields (see below), the respective column is interpreted as numerical and will be sorted by value as long as each cell contains only a number.

 The context menu appears when you right-click anywhere within the data grid.

 It contains the following options, most of which have an associated keyboard shortcut: